Lesser Prairie Chicken Programs

 Counties offering sign-ups through the initiative include the following: Alfalfa, Beaver, Beckham, Cimarron, Custer, Dewey, Ellis, Harper, Major, Roger Mills, Texas, Washita, Woods, and Woodward.

-Through a contribution agreement with NRCS the ODWC will assist with LPCI by providing outreach and technical expertise, preparing habitat management plans and assisting in the monitoring efforts.
-For more information on LPCI contact the Wildlife Department at (580) 571-5820 or visit the NRCS’ website.
+The ODWC will help by providing outreach and technical expertise, preparing habitat management plans and assisting in the monitoring efforts.
+For more information on lesser prairie chicken management, contact the Wildlife Department at (580) 571-5820.